SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### 2. Correct the single-reference inter-frame checkpoint

-The committed checkpoint remains valid through `57a3f6668e39d0934e7b6b8d37a3dc2a5adc88f0`.
-The current checkpoint replaces frame-sized palette maps with fixed decoder-session scratch, reconstructs each superblock before reusing that scratch, and passes the ownership, documentation, full AV1 test, and Release source-build gates on both target frameworks.
+The checkpoint is complete through `c4b4e4e0386328dea574a884b6fa36c360ad5a9b`.
+It replaces frame-sized palette maps with fixed decoder-session scratch, reconstructs each superblock before reusing that scratch, and passes the ownership, documentation, full AV1 test, and Release source-build gates on both target frameworks.

 - [x] Reconcile interpolation-filter syntax in `Av1TileReader` with current libaom `main`.
   - Current libaom `av1_is_interp_needed` calls `is_nontrans_global_motion`, whose loop rejects only `TRANSLATION`.
 Identity GLOBALMV therefore omits switchable-filter symbols.